Freeware / Donationware

 How much does it cost?

 Nothing, it’s completely free to use but it’s not open source.
+Donations using PayPal are of course welcome if you find it useful.

 The driver only handles and events.